maplemavin/docs/theming.md

 `text`

-    the text to be put inside the <a> tag
+    the text to be put inside the tag

     accepted values are any string (HTML included)